If you live in an urban area in the US, you should be lucky enough to have access to a clean drinking water supply.

 Removes More Contaminants

-Filtering your tap water can remove a broad range of contaminants, including lead, chlorine, hardness minerals, microplastics, manmade chemicals, pesticides and herbicides, fluoride, radon, nitrates, and more.
+Filtering your tap water can remove a broad range of contaminants, including lead, chlorine, hardness minerals, microplastics, man made chemicals, pesticides and herbicides, fluoride, radon, nitrates, and more.
 None of these can be removed by boiling your water.
-Some water filters can purify water, removing more than 99.9% of total dissolved solids.
+Some water filters can even remove up to 99.9% of total dissolved solids.

 Can Be More Reliable